Having discovered Seattle's

 new guitarist Jeramee joining Zach to provide

-an even more intimidating platform for BJ to bellow his tales of human
+an even more intimidating platform for BJ to bellow his

 pain, mayhem and murder.